wanxiang-blockchain/2023WXH-Web3AICapital/README.md

 # 2023WXH-SoulAvatars

-SoulAvatars is an AI-powered protocol/platform that allows NFT holders to have realistic conversations with their NFTs, bringing these digital artworks to life through personalized interactions.
+SoulAvatars is an AI-powered protocol that allows NFT holders to have realistic conversations with their NFTs, bringing these digital artworks to life through personalized interactions.

 ### Problems & Solution